zanix/home-assistant-config/README.md

 - Notify when front door motion is detected
 - Notify when front door rings
-- Front lights 100% on ring or motion
+- Front lights full on ring or motion
-- Front lights 15% after 10 minutes of ring or motion
+- Front lights dim after 10 minutes of ring or motion

 ### System

 - Clear tts cache
 - Notify on failed login
-- Notify on low battery
+- Notify when devices have low battery
-- Notify when SD card space reaches 90%
+- Notify when disk space is low
 - Set theme at startup
 - Notify when update is available
 - Z-wave heal at night